 SEAN: Nope.
 Hen involves a straight high school boy falling in love with another boy, and trying to convince himself that his love is a girl who’s just trapped in a boy’s body.
 HEN is essentially the same, only the lead is a girl falling for another girl (this version got an anime).
 They’re both more interesting than they sound.
 (Hen means ‘strange’ in Japanese.)

-MELINDA: Is it awful that I’m more excited about this Hen/HEN discussion than I am about the actual items on this week’s list?
+MJ: Is it awful that I’m more excited about this Hen/HEN discussion than I am about the actual items on this week’s list?

 MICHELLE: So am I. Gender-complicated romance trumps shounen fighting sagas.